-Partners, support people and visitors should wear face coverings and any other PPE as indicated by the clinical team and must adhere to strict hand and respiratory hygiene by washing their hands with soap and water, or using alcohol hand gel, prior to entering and leaving the ward and covering the nose and mouth with a disposable tissue when sneezing, coughing, wiping or nose blowing.
+Partners, support people and visitors should wear face coverings and any other PPE as indicated by the clinical team and must adhere to strict hand and respiratory hygiene by washing their hands with soap and water, or using alcohol sanitiser, prior to entering and leaving the ward and covering the nose and mouth.
+They may also be offered optional lateral flow testing.

+Use of a disposable tissue when sneezing, coughing, wiping or nose blowing.
 These should be disposed of immediately in the bin and hand hygiene performed immediately afterwards.

-Throughout all stages, continued exclusion of anyone with COVID-19 symptoms or anyone self-isolating because they have had contact with someone with COVID-19 must be applied.
-This may be challenged where a woman is admitted who is COVID-19 positive and wishes to be supported by a birth partner from her household who is also positive or should be self-isolating.
+Throughout all stages, continued exclusion of anyone with COVID-19 symptoms, self-isolating due to recently testing positive for COVID-19, or anyone self-isolating because they have had contact with someone with COVID-19 must be applied.